Too Much Traffic: When a Park Gets Too Much Love

 Glacial erratics are found throughout the park, calling cards of the Laurentide ice sheet from an earlier epoch.
 Backpack placed at base for scale.

-Granite State Walker sprang to life when I realized that the low-key southern New Hampshire paths I loved weren’t getting the attention they deserved.
-I’ve spent more than a decade now blogging about these little gems close to home.
-For my readers in the Granite State’s southern tier, itching for recreation as the COVID-19 pandemic turns everything upside down, this might be a good time to review the nearby spots where we can walk and decompress.
+For my readers in New Hampshire’s southern tier, itching for recreation as the COVID-19 pandemic turns everything upside down, this might be a good time to review the nearby spots where we can walk and decompress.

 Go ahead.
 Get out there.
 It’s worth the effort to find an uncrowded place to walk.
 Aim for solitude instead of isolation (there’s a world of difference).
 Social distancing is important, and some of us need to stay extremely close to home, but don’t rule out every outdoor option.
 Remind yourself that it’s spring, even if this seems like a crazy time.
 The peepers are waiting for you.
 The pollen may have found you already.